 Q. What is ANSI?
 A. The American National Standard Institute (ANSI) is a non-profit organization that administers and coordinates a voluntary standardization system.

 Q. What is SPRI?
-A. SPRI, (Single-Ply Roofing Industry) is a non-profit trade association representing the sheet membrane and component supplier to the commercial roofing industry.
-SPRI is an official ANSI canvasser and has worked with representatives of the roofing industry to develop a number of consensus standards.
+A. SPRI (Single-Ply Roofing Industry) is a non-profit trade association representing the sheet membrane and component supplier to the commercial roofing industry.
+SPRI is an official ANSI canvasser and has worked with representatives of the roofing industry to develop many consensus standards.

 Q. What is FM Global?
 A. FM Global provides commercial and industrial property insurance and engineering-driven risk management solutions.

 Q. What are ICC & the IBC?
 A. The International Code Council (ICC) is a non-profit organization that works to develop a single set of comprehensive and coordinated national model construction codes.
-The International Building Code (IBC) provides a consensus standard for construction codes.
+The International Building Code (IBC) is a consensus standard for commercial construction codes.
 Q. How and when did all these organizations get involved in setting roofing industry standards?
-A. Prior to 1980 there were no roofing edge standards by which manufacturers could hold themselves to.
-FM Global then created a system of standards and approvals to use on FM Global insured properties.
+A. Prior to 1980 there were no roofing edge standards to which manufacturers could hold themselves.
+FM Global then created a proprietary system of standards and approvals to use on FM Global insured properties.
 The design community adopted this system because there were no other available standards at the time.
-In 1998 SPRI developed a series of three tests for judging the quality and durability of fascia and coping.
-These tests then allow for ES-1 approval.
-In 2002 the IBC wrote the ES-1 guidelines into their 2003 code.
-Many states have adopted the 2003 IBC, and the list is continually growing.
-Currently, SPRI and FM Approvals are working together to develop the next generation of the standard.
+In 1998 SPRI developed a consensus standard (ANSI/SPRI ES-1) outlining three tests for determining the quality and durability of fascia and coping.
+These tests are required for ES-1 approval.
+In 2002 the ICC incorporated the ES-1 standard into the 2003 IBC.
+All states have adopted the 2003 or later version of IBC, which require that edge metal be tested per ES-1.
+SPRI and FM Approvals worked together to create an aligned version of the standard (ANSI/SPRI/FM 4435/ES-1), which encompassed both FM’s and SPRI’s standards.
+This new version, first published in 2011, is now used for both FM Approval and IBC compliance.

-Q. What is the ANSI/SPRI ES-1 standard?
-A. It is a reference for those who design, specify or install edge materials used with low slope roofing systems.
-It addresses copings and horizontal roof edges.
-The following factors are considered when designing a roof edge
+Q. What is the ANSI/SPRI/FM 4435/ES-1 standard?
+A. It is a test standard for those who fabricate, specify, or install edge materials used with low-slope roofing systems.
+It addresses how to test the resistance of copings and roof edges against wind loads.

-Structural integrity of the substrate that anchors the edge (e.g. nailers)

-Wind resistance of the edge detail

-Materials specifications

-Q. What factors are used in ANSI/SPRI ES-1to determine the loads on a roof edge?
-A. The key elements considered are:
+Q. How are the wind loads on edge metal calculated?
+A. Wind loads are calculated per ASCE-7, based upon:

 Wind Speed